pragonp/Boarding-Process/README.md

 - Random Method: https://youtu.be/gaFlylw3Hj0
 - Block Method: https://youtu.be/jfdJho9hRuM
 - RP3 Method: https://youtu.be/jM6nAA711D4

+> [!NOTE]
+> RP3 is over 20% better than boarding in blocks, where passengers board by sections from the back to the front (e.g., rows 30-40, then 20-29, and so on)

 ## Known Issues
 - **Extensive Hard-Coding:** The code contains numerous hard-coded values, making it less flexible and harder to modify.
 Future iterations could benefit from parameterizing these values for greater adaptability and implementing OOP principles.